lando/lando/docs/config/pantheon.md

   cache: false
 ```

-Note that if your application code depends on one of these services and you disable them you should expect an error.
+Note that if your application code depends on one of these services and you disable them, you should expect an error.
 Also note that Lando does not track what services you are using on your Pantheon site (e.g. these settings are "decoupled").

 ### Using xdebug